 In this article

-You work hard to snap that perfect shot of your canna-product, to pose just right, to show off your branded influencer post in the most perfect light, right?
-Of course you do; so it makes sense to get your Instagram posts in front of the widest part of your audience, to increase engagement and to build your brand value.
+You work hard to snap that perfect shot, to pose just right, to show off your branded influencer post in the most perfect light, right?
+Of course you do!
+So it makes sense to get your Instagram posts in front of the biggest audience possible to increase engagement and to build your brand value.
 Part of the trick is coordinating your posting schedule with when your users are engaging with the platform.
 We’re going to dive into that as best we can in this post.

 Have you signed your Cannabis company up for a business account?
 We’ve already done a shallow dive into some of the ins and outs of the hurdles (read: complete roadblocks) on advertising on Facebook (who owns Instagram), but maintaining a professional IG profile is very important.
 Having a IG business account allows you to access the Instagram Insights tool.

 The Insights tool is an analytics tool showing you who your followers are in terms of varying demographics: gender, age, and location.
 Another great feature of the Insights Tool is how it shows you when your users are online.
 When your data gives provides you with a more complete picture of how your users are engaging with your posts, you’ll better understand what times are best to post.
 Here’s how to do it.

 “Insights” is a main menu button on your admin profile.
 Tap it!

 You can get Insights by tapping the bar graph icon in the top right-hand corner of the screen when you’re on the app’s home page.

 We’re happy to share a peek into our insights to give you some “insight” into the data…. sorry, I’ll show myself out.